ProblematicStructures#

 Uses agglomerative and k-means clustering on a dataset.
 First, the dataset is split into

-clusters based on energies.Energies and forces are predicted, and then problematic structures are taken from clusters with higher-than-average losses.
+10clusters based on atomic pairwise distances.
+Then each cluster is further split into5clusters based on energies.Energies and forces are predicted, and then problematic structures are taken from clusters with higher-than-average losses.
 Here, the force MSE is used as the loss function.

 Finally,

-structures are sampled from the 100 clusters based on a weighted cluster error distribution.- Parameters:
+n_findstructures are sampled from the 100 clusters based on a weighted cluster error distribution.- Parameters:

 dset (